blbadger/blbadger.github.io/3-body-problem.md

 One can hope that the three (or more) body problem is restricted to celestial mechanics, and that it does not find its way into other fields of study.
 Great effort has been expended to learn about the orbitals an electron will make around the nucleus of a proton, so hopefully this knowledge is transferrable to an atom with more than one proton.
 Unfortunately it does not: any three-dimensional system with three or more objects that operates according to nonlinear forces (gravity, electromagnetism etc.) reaches the same difficulties outlined above for planets.

+This was appreciated by Feynman, who states in his lectures (2-9):

+"[Classical mechanics] is deterministic.
+Suppose, however, that we have a finite accuracy and do not know exactly where just one atom is, say to one part in a billion.
+Then as it goes along it hits another atom...if we start with only a tiny error it rapidly magnifies to a very great uncertainty....
+Speaking more precisely, given an arbitrary accuracy, no matter how precise, one can find a time long enough that we cannot make predictions valid for that long a time"

+The idea that error magnifies over time is only true of nonlinear systems, and in particular aperiodic nonlinear systems.
+On this page, we have seen that in a nonlinear system of two planets, error does not magnify whereas it does for the cases observed with three planets.
+Therefore measurement error does not necessarily become magnified, but only for aperiodic dynamical systems.
+This was the salient recognition of Lorenz, who found that aperiodicity and sensitivity to initial conditions (which is equivalent to magnification of error) implied one another.

 ### Does it matter that we cannot solve the three body problem, given that we can just simulate the problem on a computer?